 What Situations are Eligible for FMLA?

 If you or a family member are involved in a health crisis, there are several situations that may qualify to be covered under FMLA.
 For example, if the employee cannot work due to a serious medical issue or needs to care for an immediate family member who is ill, these situations fall under FMLA coverage.
-Also, if you are an employee who is preparing to give birth to a child and needs to be home to provide care for your newborn, you could qualify for FMLA.
-In addition, should you decide to adopt a child or have a child placed with you under foster care, you may be eligible for FMLA.
-Finally, if the employee's spouse, parent, or child are called to active military duty, FMLA can apply due to what is known as a "qualifying exigency."
-Should your employer be disputing your ability to qualify for FMLA under any of these conditions, consult with a family medical leave lawyer from Mann Elias.
+Also, if you are an employee who is preparing to give birth to a child and needs to be home to provide care for your newborn, you could qualify.
+In addition, should you decide to adopt a child or have a child placed with you under foster care, you may be eligible.
+Finally, if the employee's spouse, parent, or child is called to active military duty, FMLA can apply due to what is known as a "qualifying exigency."
+Should your employer be disputing your ability to qualify for FMLA under any of these conditions, consult with a lawyer.

 Will I Be Paid While on FMLA Leave?

-Unfortunately, FMLA does not require employers to pay employees who are on FMLA leave.
-However, you can choose to use any paid leave time you have accrued prior to going out on FMLA leave.
-In some situations, employers may require their employees to use paid leave time during their FMLA leave, so long as the employee is given proper notification by their employer.
-If questions arise regarding your ability to be paid via leave time while attempting to use FMLA, contact a Los Angeles employment lawyer at Mann Elias immediately.
+Unfortunately, FMLA does not require employers to pay employees.
+However, you can request any paid leave time you have accrued prior to taking the job-protected leave.
+In some situations, employers may require their employees to use paid leave time during their FMLA leave, so long as the employee is given proper notification.
+If questions arise regarding your ability to be paid via leave time while attempting to use FMLA, contact a lawyer at Mann & Elias immediately.

 Can an Employer Refuse to Grant My FMLA Leave Request?

 So long as you are an eligible employee and your employer is covered by FMLA, your leave request cannot be denied by your employer.
 Should you face such a situation, do not accept this.
-Instead, turn to an attorney for family medical leave at Mann Elias.
+Instead, turn to an attorney that is well-versed in family medical leave cases.

 If I Complain about an FMLA Violation, Can I be Fired?

 Absolutely not.
 Whenever there is an allegation of an FMLA violation, employers are in no way allowed to retaliate against employees making the allegations.
-If you have filed a complaint of this nature and believe you are being retaliated against by your employer, hire the services of a family medical leave lawyer from Mann Elias to ensure your legal rights are protected.
+If you have filed a complaint of this nature and believe you are being retaliated against by your employer, hire the services of a lawyer to ensure your legal rights are protected.

 Will I Lose My Job if I Take FMLA Leave?

 Probably not, though there are exceptions.
-While employers cannot violate any rights granted under FMLA and cannot use an employee being out on FMLA leave as a negative factor when doing performance reviews or making hiring or firing decisions, they may be allowed to deny reinstatement to highly-paid salaried workers who are considered to work in "key" positions.
+While employers cannot violate any rights granted under the act, they also cannot use an employee being out on FMLA leave as a negative factor when doing performance reviews or making hiring or firing decisions, they may be allowed to deny reinstatement to highly-paid salaried workers who are considered to work in "key" positions.

-If you have been denied family medical leave and feel your FMLA rights have been violated, schedule a consultation today with a Los Angeles employment lawyer at Mann Elias.
+If you have been denied family medical leave and feel your rights have been violated, schedule a consultation today with a sick leave lawyer in Los Angeles at Mann & Elias.